ian713hansson/CelestialVibrationUnit/README.md

 #### **_Description_**

-A site for the modular synthesizer Celestial Vibration Unit, where you can explore its contents and listen to samples of its sounds, become a member and add your own dream modules to its contents
+A site for the modular synthesizer Celestial Vibration Unit, where you can explore its contents and listen to samples of its sounds, become a member and add comments/reviews of modules and sounds.

 ---